 Dear Debt Adviser,

-You have two issues here that need to be addressed.
+You have 2 issues here that need to be addressed.
 First, you have a collector who is attempting to collect a forgiven debt and second, the collector may be violating the Fair Debt Collection Practices Act, or FDCPA, by overcommunicating to third parties.

 Let’s start with the second issue.

 The FDCPA protects consumers from abusive and unfair collectors.
-It has very specific and stringent rules that collectors must follow when communicating with a third party in order to attempt to collect a debt.
-The collector may state only that he or she is "confirming or correcting location information concerning the consumer," and may not "state that such consumer owes any debt."
+It has very specific and strict rules that collectors must follow when communicating with a third party in order to attempt to collect a debt.
+The collector may state only that he or she is “confirming or correcting location information concerning the consumer,” and may not “state that such consumer owes any debt.”
 If the collector identified himself as a debt collector and/or said anything about a debt in the message left for your friends and family, the debt collector is in violation of the FDCPA and can be sued.

 I suggest that at a minimum you report the violation to the Consumer Financial Protection Bureau and also with the consumer protection division of your state’s attorney general.

 Should the collector ever get around to contacting you about this forgiven debt, be prepared to send copies of your 1099-C tax form and the tax return where you paid the taxes on the forgiven debt.
 You should be aware that many consumers have had similar problems with a collector trying to collect on a debt where the consumer has been issued a 1099-C and has paid the taxes owed on the forgiven debt.
 The courts have decided in favor of consumers and stated that a creditor cannot issue a 1099-C and then try to collect the same debt that was forgiven.
 However, with the massive amount of stale debts being sold and resold in the secondary market, often with scanty supporting data, this has not halted all collection attempts.

 If you believe your reputation has been hurt by an unlawful disclosure, you can see with an attorney with debt collection experience about suing the collection company in court.